-Please note this workshop is being taught as a two-day workshop through May 2019 and will be taught as a three-day workshop beginning June 2019.
+Please note this workshop is now taught as a three-day workshop!
 Why?
 Because Alice has upgraded her camera equipment!
-She is excited to bring participants new exercises and videos (4k videos!) and spend more time on the most troublesome latent prints (tonally transitioning prints)!
+She is excited to bring participants new exercises and videos (4k videos!), live distortion demonstrations, and more time on the most troublesome latent prints (tonally transitioning prints)!

-For the two-day workshop (through May 2019) the cost is $375 per person.
-For the three-day workshop (June 2019 and beyond) the cost is $425 per person.
+The three-day workshop cost is $425 per person.
 Please note registration fees will be adjusted to accommodate taxes if applicable.
 For inquiries outside of the United States or Canada, please contact the instructor at Alice@EvolveForensics.com.

 Host agencies receive a 10% discount for all host agency registrations!

 This workshop focuses on the Analysis phase of the ACE-V (Analysis, Comparison, Evaluation, Verification) process.
 During the Analysis of a latent print, the analyst is gathering information.
 The analyst is detecting the features they may use during the comparison, setting tolerances for variation in appearance, and determining the utility of the print.
 The ability to detect these features in the latent print and the establishment of tolerances for variation in appearance are inextricably linked to the distortion present in the latent print.

 Attendees will study a number of distortions introduced by the condition of the skin itself.
 Examples, causal explanations (based on the embryology, anatomy, and physiology of the skin), and independent exercises are provided.